Mophie Juice Pack Access battery case coming soon to latest iPhones

-Mophie will soon have new battery case for the latest iPhones that has a new name and new design.
+Mophie will soon have a new battery case for the latest iPhones.

 The Juice Pack Access is set to ship before the end of March and has a built-in battery, wireless charging capabilities and is cut out at the bottom so you can use the Lighting port to plug the Lightning EarPods -- or any other Lightning headphones.
 At $120, it definitely qualifies as a premium battery case.
 (No word on international pricing but we'll add it as soon as we get it).